fzankl/docsify-plugin-flexible-alerts/README.md

 ## Troubleshooting

-If alerts do no look as expected, check if your `index.html` as well as alerts in Markdown are valid according to this documentation.
+If alerts do not look as expected, check if your `index.html` as well as alerts in Markdown are valid according to this documentation.

 ## Changelog

+09/30/2025
+  * Added examples to illustrate usage
+  * Updated development dependencies
+  * Fixed issue concerning custom label containing U+2024, ONE DOT LEADER

 12/22/2022
   * Fixed rendering of alerts when the content does not contain white spaces which can occur with some character encodings.